 To grow bamboo plants in northern climates, you need to find one of the cold-hardy bamboo plants.
 Some kinds will survive winter as far north as USDA cold-hardiness zone 5.
 The figures used below come courtesy of the Bamboo Garden website.

 Note that the inclusion of a plant on this list does not mean that the plant's above-ground growth will necessarily survive the sub-zero temperatures of winter.
 But the roots will, in fact, survive.
 In other words, these tropical plants that are evergreens in their native lands will act as herbaceous perennials in a cold climate.
 Plants that hail from warmer climates often can survive in colder climates, but the trade-off is that they behave differently than they do back home.
-Another example is crepe myrtle, which is a tree when growing in a Southern climate, but which Northerners have to settle for growing as an herbaceous plant (as a result, the plant will achieve the dimensions of a shrub, rather than those of a tree).
+Another example is crepe myrtle, which is a tree when grown in a Southern climate, but which Northerners have to settle for growing as an herbaceous plant (as a result, the plant will achieve the dimensions of a shrub, rather than those of a tree).

 The Fargesias are among the most cold-hardy.
 The following are some examples.
 The numbers in parentheses indicate the lowest temperature (Fahrenheit) that they can survive; use this number to rank the plants for cold-hardiness: